 Rubinette is a high-quality introduction from the Swiss breeding program, a cross between Golden Delicious and Cox's Orange Pippin.
 The fruit have a brilliant red stripe over a golden ground with a faint russet.
 Fruit are small and have a very sweet flavor with a slight tang and aroma.
 Tree growth habit is like that of Golden Delicious.
 It is moderately susceptible to powdery mildew and moderately resistant to apple scab.

 Sansa is attractive, crisp, aromatic, medium-sized, and sweet-flavored.
 It may be stored for up to 2 months.
 One report says that Sansa is resistant to apple scab.
 The fruit mature in central Pennsylvania about 2 weeks before Gala.
 The fruit are good quality for the season.
-The trees have weak vegetative growth, and it is unknown if this is the natural condition of the cultivar.
+In southern PA and further south conditions may be too warm to produce optimum quality fruit as it may break down while still on the tree.
+The trees have weak vegetative growth.

 Shizuka was developed in Japan from a cross between Golden Delicious and Indo.
 It has the same parentage as Orin and Mutsu.
 Fruit are very large with a green to yellow skin that occasionally shows a pink blush.
 Fruit are sweeter than Mutsu, but fruit quality is not as good.
 Fruit is harvested in late September.
 Tree growth is very spreading.
 Shizuka is being promoted as a replacement for Mutsu because it does not appear to be susceptible to blister spot.
 It is a triploid, and therefore the pollen is not viable.